adimail/adimail.github.io/_posts/2024-04-15-web3-notes-sharing-app.md

     F2 --> F2a[Share Progress on GitHub]
 ```

-this is the first fost of manny to come of my progress with this application
+This is the first fost of manny to come of my progress with this application

-i just downloaded [the intern](https://letterboxd.com/film/the-intern-2015/) from torrent and am writing this article while the movie is being downloaded on my mobile.

-i also have end semester exams from next tuesday (3 days to go). i also need to take time out from my startup to get this done. next thing i am going to do is create an wireframe for the app, then study p2p, then create a flutter boiler plate.
+I also have end semester exams from next tuesday (3 days to go). i also need to take time out from my startup to get this done. next thing i am going to do is create an wireframe for the app, then study p2p, then create a flutter boiler plate.

-one might think why am i having too many things on my plate at the same time. but thats the way i am.
+One might think why am i having too many things on my plate at the same time. but thats the way i am.

-so much to learn, so little time 🪽
+So much to learn, so little time 🪽